 3) offers a sense of hope and assesses the individual's motivation for accepting care; and

 You may also consider asking direct questions such as, "Are you thinking about ending your life?" or "Are you thinking about suicide?"
 If the response to either question is "yes," contact a counseling professional immediately.

 Finally, here are some additional resources:

 - Office of the Dean of Students - 434.924.7133

 - Sexual Assault Resource Agency (SARA) - 434.977.7273

 CAPS Suicide Prevention Program

-The program’s emphasis is on providing services to reduce the incidence of suicide and to save lives.
-The structure of the program involves primary, secondary and tertiary prevention.
-Primary prevention revolves around community education regarding manifestations of suicidality, depression and other mental health concerns, particularly with gatekeepers.
-Secondary intervention focuses on clinical assessment and treatment of students at risk for suicide.
-Tertiary intervention includes treatment and/or case management for students at high risk, often following a suicide attempt or increased thoughts about suicide.
-Ongoing program assessment using the Air Force suicide prevention program areas ensures an attempt at continuous quality improvement.
-For more about this program, contact Lenny Carter or Nicole Fischer.
+The CAPS suicide prevention program was initiated in 1996 with the help of a grant from the Clay Foundation.
+The program focuses on providing services to reduce the incidence of suicide and to save lives.
+The program structure includes primary, secondary, and tertiary prevention.
+Primary prevention focuses on community education among gatekeepers regarding manifestations of suicidality, depression, and other mental health concerns.
+Secondary intervention focuses on clinical assessment and treatment for students at risk of suicide.
+Tertiary intervention focuses on treatment and/or case management for students at high risk, often following a suicide attempt or increased thoughts of suicide.
+Ongoing program assessment using the Air Force Suicide Prevention Program Areas ensures an attempt at continuous quality improvement.
+For more about this program, contact the CAPS Crisis Services Coordinator.